thibaultdvx/tuto-doc/docs/tutorial/index.rst

 Now that I've mentioned *html*, *css*, and *js*, I can see that you are afraid.
-Fortunately, modern tools take care of the nasty things and **build automatically** your website from the documentation that you have written in user-friendly format like `Markdown <https://www.markdownguide.org/>`_.
+Fortunately, modern tools take care of the nasty things and **build automatically** your website from the documentation that you have written in a user-friendly format like `Markdown <https://www.markdownguide.org/>`_.

 Two popular tools are `Sphinx <https://www.sphinx-doc.org/en>`_ and `MkDocs <https://www.mkdocs.org/>`_.
 MkDocs is more than enough to build a documentation only from markdown files, but **in the case of